OLED: Manufacturers and commercial uses

 The Google and HTC Nexus One smartphone includes an AMOLED screen, as does HTC's own Desire and Legend phones.
 However, due to supply shortages of the Samsung-produced displays, certain HTC models will use Sony's SLCD displays in the future, while the Google and Samsung Nexus S smartphone will use "Super Clear LCD" instead in some countries.

 OLED displays were used in watches made by Fossil (JR-9465) and Diesel (DZ-7086).
 Other manufacturers of OLED panels include Anwell Technologies Limited (Hong Kong), AU Optronics (Taiwan), Chimei Innolux Corporation (Taiwan), LG (Korea), and others.

 DuPont stated in a press release in May 2010, that they can produce a 50-inch OLED TV in two minutes with a new printing technology.
 If this can be scaled up in terms of manufacturing, then the total cost of OLED TVs would be greatly reduced.
 DuPont also states that OLED TVs made with this less expensive technology can last up to 15 years if left on for a normal eight-hour day.

 The use of OLEDs may be subject to patents held by Universal Display Corporation, Eastman Kodak, DuPont, General Electric, Royal Philips Electronics, numerous universities and others.
 By 2008, thousands of patents associated with OLEDs, came from larger corporations and smaller technology companies.

 Flexible OLED displays have been used by manufacturers to create curved displays such as the Galaxy S7 Edge but they were not in devices that can be flexed by the users.
 Samsung demonstrated a roll-out display in 2016.

 On 31 October 2018, Royole, a Chinese electronics company, unveiled the world's first foldable screen phone featuring a flexible OLED display.
 On 20 February 2019, Samsung announced the Samsung Galaxy Fold with a foldable OLED display from Samsung Display, its majority-owned subsidiary.
 At MWC 2019 on 25 February 2019, Huawei announced the Huawei Mate X featuring a foldable OLED display from BOE.

 The 2010s also saw the wide adoption of tracking gate-line in pixel (TGP), which moves the driving circuitry from the borders of the display to in between the display's pixels, allowing for narrow bezels.

+In 2023 the German startup Inuru has announced to manufacture low-cost OLED with printing for packaging and fashion applications.